Cambridge University Polo Club: History

-The club was founded in 1873 by the Hon John Fitzwilliam.
+The club was founded in 1873 by John Fitzwilliam.
 Originally, the colours of the club were maroon and yellow and, after some discussions and the sanction of the Cambridge University Boat Club, the following rule was passed : "That the Polo Five be allowed to wear a light blue polo shirt, white forage cap, and belt".

-The first Inter-university match was held on the Bullingdon Cricket Ground in Cowley, on 27 November 1878.
+The first inter-university match was held on the Bullingdon Cricket Ground in Cowley, on 27 November 1878.
 In 1879 the University players felt strong enough to enter a team in the Hurlingham Club's Champion Open Cup, the premier competition of the time.
 Although they were quickly defeated, the experience served them well and they returned later that year to defeat Oxford in the first Varsity Match.